hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

 ---
+### 25 June 2023
+The following changes are now available in sandbox:

+#### obligations-api

+* `Retrieve Income Tax (Self Assessment) Final Declaration Obligations`:
+  * New, optional `status` query parameter.
+This may specify either Open or Fulfilled.
+If the `status` isn't provided, both Open and Fulfilled obligations will be returned.
+  * A new error code has been added: FORMAT_STATUS.
+  * govTestScenarios removed: OPEN and FULFILLED.
+  * The `taxYear` query parameter's default behaviour has changed.
+If `taxYear` isn't provided, data will be returned for the last 5 years, i.e. current tax year and up to 4 years previously.

+---
 ### 22 June 2023
 The following changes were deployed into sandbox and production: